mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 }
 ```

-The following chunk of code runs the "sampling_error_sim" function defined above for our Chaco ceramic data and then defines a new fucntion called "sim_cor" which takes the output of "sampling_error_sim" and the original ceramic similarity matrix (ceramic_BR) and calculates weighted degree centrality and the Speraman's $\rho$ correlations between the original similarity matrix and each random replicate.
+The following chunk of code runs the `sampling_error_sim` function defined above for our Chaco ceramic data and then defines a new function called `sim_cor` which takes the output of `sampling_error_sim` and the original ceramic similarity matrix (ceramic_BR) and calculates weighted degree centrality and the Speraman's $\rho$ correlations between the original similarity matrix and each random replicate.
 This "sim_cor" script could be modified to use any network metric that outputs a vector.
 Once these results are returned we visualize the results as a histogram.

 Note that this could take several seconds to a few minutes depending on your computer.